Binghamton Drunk Driving Accident Attorney

 When an Experienced Drunk Driving Accident Lawyer Can Help

 If you have been involved in a drunk driving accident, contact Scott C. Gottlieb, Injury Law Attorney right away.
-Our firm is here to provide you with compassionate counsel and aggressive representation during this difficult time in your life.
+Our law firm is here to provide you with compassionate counsel and aggressive representation during this difficult time in your life.

 DWI Accident Statistics

 The Centers for Disease Control and Prevention (CDC) estimates 30 people die each and every day in the United States as a result of accidents caused by alcohol-impaired drivers.
-That means one person is killed every 51 minutes in this type of accident.
+That means one person is killed every 51 minutes in a DWI accident.
 Close to one-third of traffic fatalities nationwide, or 10,322 deaths, are caused by drivers who are under the influence or impaired by alcohol.
 Of the 239 children (under the age of 14), who died in DUI accidents, more than half were reportedly riding with the alcohol-impaired driver.

 When Do People Drive Drunk?